kenokrieger/QmPy/README.md

 # QmPy

-QmPy is a python module containing routines to numerically solve and visualize the schroedinger equation for different potentials.
+QmPy is a python package containing routines to numerically solve and visualize the schroedinger equation for different potentials.

 ## Status